- Level 1 (Top of Book) market data is free to traders on evaluations

-• You cannot use outside data feeds, or your own data feeds.
+- You cannot use outside data feeds or your TradeDay data feeds.

-• You are able to purchase additional level 2 data feeds at your own cost, the option is available inside Tradovate.
-Here is an FAQ on where you will find it.
-Can I change my market data feed?
+- You are able to purchase additional level 2 data feeds at your own cost, as below:

 What is Market Data?